 How to make the magic happen

-Experience shows: magic does not happen when people feel not listened to, excluded from the project or left alone.
-In German we say: “To simmer in your own soup.”
-So there’s no magic happening, when team-members (and clients) are not aware of their role’s importance in a project.
+Experience shows: magic does not happen when people feel they are not being listened to.
+In German we say, “To simmer in your own soup.”
+So there’s no magic happening, when team-members (and clients) are not aware of their role in a project.
 Physical and mental presence of everyone involved in the project are essential components of a project’s magic.
-This allows goal-orientated communication and collaboration.
+This allows goal-oriented communication and collaboration.
 Visions can be turned into reality.
 Magic can happen.
 And how can you provide the basis for such a mindset?
-With retrospectives for example .
+With retrospectives for example.

 The project gets reflected collectively by all team members.
 The team jointly gets to know the project, acts and sets actions to adapt methods and teamwork.
 No theory there, real insights.
 A team that has both capability and ability to make decisions and deliver results.

 Prime directive of a retrospective

 To be “successful” as outlined above, the retrospective has to feel “safe” for everybody involved.
 All participants have to feel comfortable within the group to inspect the work that has been done and to accept that there may be various ways to improve collaboration.

 Regardless of what we discover, we must understand and truly believe that everyone did the best job he or she could, given